Xecute0101/Cryptonote-V3.0-Draft/README.md

 What will be suggested in this paper will be

 A. Egalitarian Proof of Work based on Coin Distribution
-B. Egalitarian Proof of Service (PoSe) based on Uptime
-C. Node Optimization
-D. Smart Wallet Function

-A. Egalitarian Proof of Work based on Coin Distribution

 A-1.
 At the time of Cryptonote V2.0, miners were mainly divided into two types of hardware; CPU and GPU, the latter becoming a threat to the former in terms of hashrate each type of hardware can produce.
 CPU mining period has phased out as multiple GPU mining rigs became the main stream in CryptoNote mining communities.